The Architecture of the Legend of Zelda

 Decrepit soldiers far from rare

-Guard most ancient Place of Prayer.
+Guard most ancient place of prayer.

 This site of lore with skill was made;